jiripospisil/jpospisil.com/posts/2023-05-25-writing-shell-scripts-in-nushell.md

 [Network]: https://www.nushell.sh/commands/categories/network.html

 Instead of using curl, we can use the built-in [http get] command.
-This of course doesn’t support all of the curl’s hundreds of options and features, but our use case is really trivial.
+This of course doesn't support all of the curl’s hundreds of options and features, but our use case is really trivial.

 [http get]: https://www.nushell.sh/commands/docs/http_get.html